Newly Diagnosed

 Our Recommendations/Checklist

 Our families have created a list of recommendations for newer families.
-These are a good starting point for learning more about KCNQ2, resources, link to our parent support group, and we invite you to read the welcome letters from families also affected by this disorder.
+These are a good starting point for learning more about KCNQ2-related disorders and resources.

 Request and keep a copy of your child's genetic report.
 As science advances and research opportunities arise having a copy of the report which lists your child's sequence variant will be instrumental.

-Connect with other families via our KCNQ2 parent support group – KCNQ2 Cure hosts an international parent support group allowing you to connect with other families both in your area and around the world.
-In addition to becoming part of the KCNQ2 family, connecting with others in your country, state, or region will provide you access to those who are familiar with the resources in your local area.
+Connect with other families through our KCNQ2 global caregiver group.
+KCNQ2 Cure hosts a global caregiver support group, allowing you to connect with families in your area and around the world.
+In addition to joining the KCNQ2 community, connecting with others in your country, state, or region will give you access to people familiar with local resources.

 Add your information to the KCNQ2 Cure contact registry.
 The purpose of this registry is to make sure we have the most current contact and demographic data for individuals with KCNQ2 developmental and epileptic encephalopathy and their families in order to keep them updated on the latest research, clinical trials, and KCNQ2 news.